To complete the M.A. Degree, students will complete 30 credits of coursework including:

 Presentation & Paper Requirement

-By the end of the Spring Semester of their first year students are required to submit to the Director of Graduate Studies a one-page prospectus in anticipation of their fourth-semester “Presentation and Paper”, along with a list of at least three Presentation and Paper Evaluation Committee members from the Anthropology Department.
+By the last day of the Spring Semester of their first year students are required to submit to the Director of Graduate Studies a one-page prospectus in anticipation of their fourth-semester “Presentation and Paper”, along with a list of at least three Presentation and Paper Evaluation Committee members from the Anthropology Department.

-All students in the Ph.D. program will complete the Presentation and Paper process during their fourth semester.
+All students in the M.A./Ph.D. and Ph.D. program will complete the Presentation and Paper process during their fourth semester.
 Fourth-semester students will enroll in the Presentation and Paper class (ANTH 640 ), write an article-length paper in conjunction with the class that engages questions of anthropological significance, and present the paper to the department by the end of the academic year.

-Once the course is complete, the student’s Presentation and Paper Evaluation Committee will evaluate the work and determine whether the student will continue in the Ph.D. program or will recommend withdrawal of the student and the student will be suspended if they fail to do so.
+Once the course is complete, the student’s Presentation and Paper Evaluation Committee will evaluate the work and determine whether the student will continue in the Ph.D. program or will recommend withdrawal of the student and the student will be withdrawn if they fail to do so.
 Normally, the Presentation and Paper Evaluation Committee will serve as the core of the student’s Ph.D.
 Committee.

 Qualifying Exam Requirement

-No later than March of their third year of study all students must take an oral qualifying exam conducted by the student’s primary dissertation committee.
+By the last day of their Spring semster of their third year of study all students must take an oral qualifying exam conducted by the student’s primary dissertation committee.
 This exam will explore key theoretical concerns and methodological issues related to the dissertation as well as ethnographic, historical, and archaeological data that form a background to their research.

-Dissertation Grant Proposal Requirement
+Dissertation Proposal Requirement

 Students in the M.A./Ph.D. program will spend at least four years of full-time graduate study in residence at William & Mary.